 - Fatty Acids

-Now that I've told you all about the benefits of bone broth, let me give you the details of Brutus Bone Broth.
+Now that I've told you all about the benefits of bone broth let me give you the details of Brutus Bone Broth.
 As I said, this product is made specifically for dogs, and it makes a great addition to any pup's meals.

 Brutus Bone Broth for Dogs Review

 Brutus Bone Broth for Dogs is 100% natural.
 It is available in 2 flavors – chicken and beef.
-This broth is made with 100% human-grade ingredients and has no artificial colors, flavors or preservatives.
+This broth is made with 100% human-grade ingredients and has no artificial colors, flavors, or preservatives.

-Bone broth is said to be beneficial for pets suffering with conditions caused by inflammation and swelling, like arthritis.
+Bone broth is said to be beneficial for pets suffering from conditions caused by inflammation and swelling, like arthritis.
 Brutus Broth goes one step further by adding glucosamine and chondroitin to their broth to benefit joint health.

-I prefer to use products that are made in the USA whenever possible Brutus Bone Broth is made in Minneapolis, MN and packaged in New York.
+I prefer to use products that are made in the USA whenever possible.
+Brutus Bone Broth is made in Minneapolis, MN, and packaged in New York.
 Their New York facility is also 100% hydro-powered by Niagra Falls, which I think is pretty awesome!

 One thing to note about this broth is that it begins to lose flavor about 10 days after you open the container.
-To prevent this, the company recommends that you freeze leftovers in an ice cube tray and thaw when needed.
+To prevent this, the company recommends that you freeze leftovers in an ice cube tray and thaw them when needed.

 The serving size recommendation is 1/4 cup for every 25 pounds of body weight per meal.
-Our Labrador weighs 75 pounds, so she would get 3/4 cup per meal or 1.5 cups per day.
+Our Labrador weighs 75 pounds, so she would get 3/4 cups per meal or 1.5 cups per day.
 That's a lot of broth, especially if you have a multi-dog household like I do.

 There are 4 cups of broth in every container, so we would go through one container a day with our 3 dogs.
 I only use enough broth to moisten their kibble a little bit, which cuts down on the cost considerably.

 You can purchase a 2-pack (32 fl. oz. each) of Brutus Bone Broth for dogs for $24.97 on Amazon right now.
 As I mentioned, it's available in both chicken and beef flavors.
-If you have one dog, the cost wouldn't be extravagant, but if you have a multi-dog household the cost of this broth could be more than you can budget.
+If you have one dog, the cost wouldn't be extravagant, but if you have a multi-dog household, the cost of this broth could be more than you can budget.